LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 5. Configure the following parameters:

+   {:.important}
+   You can only have one authentication type for both web and in-app messaging.

    - Implicit or Code Flow

    - OAuth 2.0 Authentication Endpoint (when using a separate browser window)